droffilc1/alx-system_engineering-devops/README.md

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Clifford Mapesa](https://github.com/droffilc1).
+- This repository consists of all the subject projects done during [ALX Africa](https://www.alxafrica.com/) Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Clifford Mapesa](https://github.com/droffilc1).

 ---